Asoke26/CE-vs-no-CE/README.md

     a) Indexed/ non-indexed.\
     b) Join operator selection.\
     c) Estimate selection.\
-    d) Number of threads. \
+    d) Number of threads.

-usages of this scripts can be found here [attach link]
+usages of this scripts can be found here [[1](https://github.com/Asoke26/CE-vs-no-CE/tree/main/scripts)]

 ## 3. Dataset and Queries
 ### 3.1 Internet Movie Data Base (IMDB)
-The dataset that was used is Internet Movie Data Base (IMDB).
-The original data is publicly available (ftp://ftp.fu-berlin.de/pub/misc/movies/database/) in txt files, and open-source imdbpy package was used to transform txt files to CSV files.
-This 3.6GB snapshot is from May 2013.
-The dataset includes 21 CSV files i.e., 21 relations in total.
+We used the Internet Movie Data Base (IMDB) dataset.
+The original data is publicly available in txt files (ftp://ftp.fu-berlin.de/pub/misc/movies/database/), and we utilized the open-source imdbpy package to convert the txt files to CSV files.
+The 3.6GB snapshot is from May 2013, and the dataset contains 21 CSV files, i.e., 21 relations in total.

 ### 3.2  Join Order Benchmark (JOB)
-We used Join Order Benchmark (JOB) queries for our experiments.
-JOB consists of 113 queries in total, including 33 query families with equijoins, and each family's queries differ only in selection predicates.
-Join sizes 2-17, join predicates 4-28, and tables 2-17.
+Our experiments used Join Order Benchmark (JOB) queries.
+JOB includes 113 queries in total, comprising 33 query families with equijoins.
+The queries within each family differ only in selection predicates.
+The join sizes range from 2 to 17, join predicates from 4 to 28, and tables from 2 to 17.

 ## 4. PostgreSQL
-We use a modified version of PostgreSQL 14.2 which allows injecting estimates for subqueries during query runtime [[1](https://github.com/waltercai/pqo-opensource)].
-We did below changes to optimize PostgreSQL performance. \
+We employed a modified version of PostgreSQL 14.2 that allows injecting estimates for subqueries during query runtime [[2](https://github.com/waltercai/pqo-opensource)].
+To optimize PostgreSQL performance, we made the following changes:

 ```
 shared_buffers = 128GB
 work_mem = 128GB